Treatments for IIS/

-It is currently believed that Fascial Counterstrain works via decompression of pain and movement receptors in the fascia.
-Once slackened in precisely the right angle, the reflex releases, relaxing tissue and allowing trapped metabolites (chemical waste products) to dissipate or "flush out."
-This removes both the mechanical and chemical irritation that was maintaining the dysfunction.
-This means that Counterstrain is an “indirect” or pain free manual therapy technique that relaxes fascial/muscle spasms.
-This relaxation can result in “unlocking” restricted joints through reflex mechanisms.
+A key point is that Counterstrain is an “indirect” or pain free manual therapy technique that removes the source of chronic abnormal fascial/muscle contraction.
+The relaxation effect can result in “unlocking” restricted joints through reflex mechanisms.
 No aggressive manipulation or “thrust” techniques are needed.
 In essence, with this technique, the body corrects itself instead of being “forced” into a "correction" which is often temporary.

 To read more about the Fascial Counterstrain techniques, visit counterstrain.com by clicking the link below and view the "For Patients" page.
 To learn more about the originator, Brian Tuckey, PT, OCS, JSCSCI, visit counterstrain.com by clicking the link below and view the "For Practitioners" page.
 Also available on this page is a pilot study video which shows the diameter of a vein that is engorged to nearly twice its normal size by backpressure from a fascial constriction, and how it normalizes within minutes after Brian provides the necessary treatment.
 The link to this video is under "Tools to Learn More" near the bottom of the page.